How to Grow Fruits Indoors

-Enjoy growing beautiful and delicious subtropical fruits -- even if you live outside the tropics -- in containers.
+Enjoy growing fruits indoors—even if you live outside the tropics—in containers.

-You don't have to live in the tropics to grow subtropical fruits such as lemons, oranges, grapefruits, passion fruits, and figs. By growing fruits in containers, you have the opportunity to move plants to a sheltered spot for the winter -- and work around problems such as poor soil.
+You don't have to live in the tropics to grow fruits such as lemons, oranges, grapefruits, passion fruit, and figs. By growing fruits indoors in containers, you have the opportunity to move plants to a sheltered spot for the winter and work around problems such as poor soil.

-There's a different set of guidelines to growing fruits indoors, such as in a greenhouse, cool basement, or sunny windowsill.
+You can grow indoor fruits in a greenhouse, in a cool basement, or on a sunny windowsill.
 Many of these plants need pampering and more effort than the average houseplant.
 Follow these tips and you'll be on your way to having fresh fruit grown in your home.

-Before selecting a container, consider your needs.
+Before selecting a container for fruit, consider your needs.
 Think about size, durability, and weight.
-Smaller plants can grow for a couple of years in a traditional 8-inch-wide container; larger varieties may need to be moved to increasingly larger containers until they're in 36- or 48-inch-wide pots.
-Keep in mind that the bigger the container, the harder it is to move.
+Smaller plants can grow for a couple of years in a traditional 8-inch-wide fruit container; larger varieties may need to be moved to increasingly larger containers until they're in 36- or 48-inch-wide pots.
+Keep in mind that the bigger the fruit container, the harder it is to move.

-There are many options for containers, and advantages and disadvantages to every choice.
-Terra-cotta, stone, and ceramic containers are durable but heavy.
-Wood containers are attractive and generally lightweight but can rot over time.
-Containers are also available in synthetic materials such as plastic, polystyrene, and other modern composites.
+There are many options for fruit containers, along with some advantages and disadvantages to every choice.
+Terra cotta, stone, and ceramic fruit containers are durable but heavy.
+Wood fruit containers are attractive and generally lightweight but can rot over time.
+Fruit containers are also available in synthetic materials such as plastic, polystyrene, and other modern composites.
 These are lightweight, long-lasting, and fabricated to resemble many kinds of materials.
-Whichever container you choose, make sure it has drainage holes.
+Make sure the container you choose has drainage holes.

-Containers allow you to provide the perfect soil -- a combination of optimal aeration and drainage with good moisture retention and the ability to hold nutrients.
+Fruit containers allow you to provide the perfect soil—a combination of optimal aeration and drainage with good moisture retention and the ability to hold nutrients.
 Garden soils won't cut it in a container.
 They rarely drain properly, are usually too heavy, and often contain disease organisms.
-But there are many potting mixes specifically formulated for growing plants in containers.
+But there are many potting mixes specifically formulated for growing fruits in containers.
 Many of these contain no real soil at all.
 Consider using a mix that has moisture-control amendments and controlled-release fertilizer already mixed in to cut down on watering frequency and feeding.

 You can also whip up your own potting mix.
 For 1 cubic yard, take equal parts peat moss or composted fir or pine bark and mix in perlite, dampening the mix as you go.
 If you wish, add in a slow-release fertilizer to the mix.
 Combine by scooping the ingredients into a cone-shape pile, letting each shovelful slide down the cone.
 To get a thoroughly mixed product, repeat the cone-building three to five times.